 Adopting a child does not change the financial and emotional investments made from having pursued infertility treatments.

 It does not magically cure the brokenness you’ve felt toward your body and its inability to work as it should.

 Adopting a child does not alter any lab results.
 It does not make uncomfortable treatments and procedures suddenly a fond memory.
 It doesn’t erase the sting of pregnancy announcements or baby showers or gender reveal parties.

 Adopting a child does not take away the hours spent charting cycles, scheduling appointments and blood draws and ultrasounds.
 It does not allow the images of negative pregnancy tests to abruptly disappear from your mind.

-While adopting a child can be a beautiful, bittersweet way to grow your family, it does not change the road and hardships that may have led you there in the first place.
+While adopting a child can be an amazing, beautiful, bittersweet way to grow your family, it does not change the road of all of the hardships you have faced that may have led you to consider adoption in the first place.

 Adoption does not–and will not–fix the grief and heartache associated with infertility.